JacobK233811/MQuicker/README.md

   <li>change_current() - Iterates through every manga on your list and lets you change the latest chapter read and status.
 Easily skip through with the Enter key.</li>
   <li>add() - Add a manga to your list by providing the Name (no requirements), Link (include the https://), Source Code (see Source in Codes above), Current Chapter, and Status Code.</li>
   <li>primer() - Adjusts the initial list.txt file containing which mangas you'd like to track and latest.txt file containing what chapter you are on (both found within the saved folder).</li>
+  <li>rate() - Lets you rate all the manga on your list on a variety of criteria including but not limited to Overall, Action, and Happy.</li>
 </ol>